-As I stood there in front of a couple hundred elementary age kids, my mind was racing.
-I was in the middle of telling the story for large group time, but realized just as I started that several of the props required for the story weren’t on stage.
-These were pretty big—and necessary!—props, and I really had no idea where they were at.
+As I stood in front of a couple hundred elementary-age kids, my mind was racing.
+I was in the middle of telling the story for large-group time but realized several props were missing.
+These were pretty big—and necessary!—props.
+Yet I had no idea where they were.

 But I did know why they weren’t there.
-I had gotten comfortable.
-We had a system for Sunday morning, and we had gotten so used to the system that we had gotten comfortable.
-As a result, we had started doing quick run-through’s instead of the step by step checks we were supposed to be doing.
+I had become comfortable.
+We had a system for Sunday morning, and we had become so used to the system that we were comfortable.
+As a result, we did quick run-throughs instead of the step-by-step checks we were supposed to be doing.

 Systems, processes and standard operating procedures are important.
 Done correctly, they leave plenty of room for creativity, flexibility and even spontaneity.
 But they also open the door for getting a little too complacent.
 Essentially, we say, “We do this so much we don’t need to prepare as much.”
 That’s when we get caught.

-We’re just a small church & know everyone…we don’t need to worry too much about security.
-If I had a few bucks for every time I’ve heard this as I’ve spoken and consulted with churches around the country, I’d be able to take a very nice vacation.
+We’re just a small church and know everyone.
+So we don’t need to worry too much about security.
+If I had a few bucks for every time I’ve heard this as I’ve consulted with churches, I’d be able to take a nice vacation.
 Don’t buy it!
-This is foolish thinking, on this issue or any other!
-Being small does not give you an excuse to be less than excellent.
+This is foolish thinking, on this issue or any other.
+Being a smaller congregation doesn’t give you an excuse to be less than excellent.

-No one can do it as well as I do.
+No one can do it as well as I do, a leader often thinks.
 When it comes to the individual tasks of ministry, you’re probably right.
 But when it comes to the collective job of ministry to children, you couldn’t be more wrong.
-When we think this, we tend to keep most things to do them ourselves, and that really is selfish and short-sighted.
-It limits the potential of you and your ministry.
+Hoarding tasks to do ourselves is selfish and short-sighted.
+It limits the potential of you and your children’s ministry.
 It disengages and diminishes the work of others.
 It’s small-minded.

 What tasks do you need to equip others to do so you can remain primarily focused on doing those things only you can do?